athol-de/smart_doorbell/README.md

 __hardware you will need__

 - 2x ESP8266 (ESP32 will also work, but then you have to figure out the WiFi on your own because it's slightly different)
-- 1x opto coupler PC817 (that's basically a LED and a photo resistor in a small case to uncouple the 12V AC power of the doorbell from the 5V / 3V3 DC ofthe ESP)
+- 1x opto coupler PC817 (that's basically a LED and a photo resistor in a small case to uncouple the 12V AC power of the doorbell from the 5V / 3V3 DC of the ESP)
 - 1x 1kOhm resistor
-- 1 ... n WS2812 LEDs, at least 5 recommend (you can also modify the code to use a single LED, but then you loose part of the effect)
+- 1 ... n WS2812 LED strip, at least 5 recommended (8 is default; you can also modify the code to use a single LED, but then you loose part of the effect)

 __how to build__

 One ESP becomes the "master", one the "receiver".

-On the master, connect the opto coupler on the photo resistor side to GND and D4 of the ESP (or any other you find more convenient).
+On the master, connect the opto coupler on the photo resistor side to GND and D4 of the ESP (or any other GPIO you find more convenient).
 Connect the AC side with the 1k resistor in a row to the doorbell switch.
 The resistor makes the 12V AC survivable for the LED built into the opto coupler.

 On the receiver, connect the LED stripe to GND, 5V and the data pin to D1 (or any other you find more convenient).